 You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

-For those who would like to give it a go but prefer not to buy new kit, this guide lists our top rated phones for photographing small things.
+For those who would like to give macro photography a go but prefer not to buy new kit, there’s always the option of using your phone.
 A phone has obvious advantages of convenience and cost over cameras, which generally require a lens with macro capability, either for magnification, close-focusing, or both.

 If macro photography is of interest to you, and you’re thinking of upgrading your smartphone, consider some of those listed here.
-These are all high-end smartphones with a price-tag to match, but cheaper phone deals can be found by skipping back a generation or more, [check that the older versions offer macro first].
+These are all high-end smartphones with a price tag to match, but cheaper phone deals can be found by skipping back a generation or more – just check that the older versions offer macro first.

 How does phone macro work?